SchulzLab/SNEEP/docs/examples.rst

 For a realistic example we consider SNPs associated to myocardial infarction (downloaded from the `GWAS catalog <https://www.ebi.ac.uk/gwas/efotraits/EFO_0000612>`_ and the corresponding proxy SNPs (determined with `SNiPA <https://snipa.helmholtz-muenchen.de/snipa3/index.php?task=proxy_search>`_, R2 value >= 0.8).
 The following section provides example runs with different combination of the optional input parameters.
 The example data is located in the directory SNEEP/example/.
 The default parameters (SNP-file, motif file and human genome file) are the once we already used in the minimal example.
 Make sure you are located in the SNEEP main folder (SNEEP/).

 Notice, that the optional parameters can be combined in many more ways then presented in the following examples.
-We recommend to always set the -c flag to provide for each TF a specific scale parameter (see XX).
+We recommend to always set the -s flag to provide for each TF a specific scale parameter (see `Optional parameters <https://sneep.readthedocs.io/en/latest/detailsInput.html>`_).
+Otherwise a default value baesd on the length of the TF motif is used, which is less accurate.

 Example 1: Consider only TFs expressed in the cell type or tissue of interest
 ------------------------------------------------------------------------------